To Top

 At the same time, the stalemate in that body over gambling expansion has not been between Democrats and Republicans but between different factions of the Republican Party.
 Thus, which part of the party will gain ground in November could decide how quickly online gambling could become regulated in Missouri.

-If the referendum survives legal scrutiny, voters will decide on a constitutional amendment regarding sports betting in the state on Election Day, and the measure could very well pass.
-However, enabling legislation will still be necessary, and the Republican supermajority9 has a far from sparkling record when it comes to respecting the will of the state’s voters and implement ballot measures in Missouri.
+In November, voters will decide on a constitutional amendment regarding sports betting in the state on Election Day, and the measure could very well pass.
+However, enabling legislation will still be necessary, and the Republican supermajority8 has a far from sparkling record when it comes to respecting the will of the state’s voters and implement ballot measures in Missouri.

 If stalwarts remain in the Missouri Senate, regulated online gambling could see delays despite being added to the state’s Constitution.